-Before you structure your blog post, you need to think about your audience’s needs.
-Readers want an answer to a question or a solution to a problem.
+There is.
+Before you write your blog post, think about your audience’s needs.
+Readers come to your site because they want an answer to a question or a solution to a problem.
 Show that you understand their situation, give them a short answer, and then encourage them to read more for additional details.

-This structure works because it makes the reader feel you understand their needs and will provide the necessary information.
+This structure works.
+Your readers feels you understand their needs and will provide the necessary information.
 Let’s explore how to use this structure in more detail.

 The Introduction to a Blog Post

 Whether someone asks a question or uses a key phrase, they seek information.
 If they land on your page, you want them to feel confident they will find that info.
 So structure your introduction to build their confidence.

 Your intro should have three parts, consisting of these paragraphs: